 Conclusions: The present study identified a common network of brain regions activated during the performance of two different forms of social judgement from faces.
 Dysfunction of this network is likely to contribute to the broad-ranging deficits in social function seen in psychiatric disorders such as schizophrenia and ASD.

-Keywords Amygdala; faces; fMRI; prefrontal cortex; social
+Amygdala; faces; fMRI; prefrontal cortex; social